Do it yourself

 - Aurora Solar starts at $199 per user per month for the residential plan.
 Built for installers who design from satellite and want financing options shown in the proposal.
 The Enterprise plan for commercial PV is custom-priced.

 - 3 tools (Quo, QuoteIQ, Jobber) work across 15-17 of 17 trades.
-Per The Agentic Index tools.json feed, "Quo and QuoteIQ each appear in all 17 trade-specific tool lists; Jobber appears in 15 of 17."
+Per The Agentic AI Index tools.json feed, "Quo and QuoteIQ each appear in all 17 trade-specific tool lists; Jobber appears in 15 of 17."
 For solar-specific design and proposals, Aurora Solar or Enact sits on top of the shared tools.

 - Most painful problem to fix first: the lag from lead to first proposal.
 A homeowner who waits 3 days for a real quote calls the next installer down the list.
 Satellite-based quoting from Aurora Solar or Enact cuts that to hours.